se-edu/se-book/uml/sequenceDiagrams/referenceFrames/text.md

 <div id="body">

-We use a _ref frame_ to allow a segment of the interaction to be omitted and detailed in another diagram.
+**UML uses _ref frame_ to allow a segment of the interaction to be omitted and shown as a separate sequence diagram.** Reference frames help us to break complicated sequence diagrams into multiple parts or simply to omit details we are not interested in showing.

 Notation: